temitayo-ob/darey.io-projects/project1.md

 -name filename.txt --- to find files in current directory

 ### 14 grep command (global regular expression print)
-this command lets you find a word by searching through all texts in a specific file, and prints all lines that contain the specific pattern.
+This command lets you find a word by searching through all texts in a specific file, and prints all lines that contain the specific pattern.
 It helps to filter through large log files. for example to search for the word this in testfile3 :grep this testfile3
 ![grep command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/f2e51990-f8ee-403f-a29b-4aec3945eaf7)
 output would display lines that contin the word this.

 ### 15 df command

-to report the system's disk space usage in percentage or kilobytes. general syntax : df [options] [file]
+The df command is used to report the system's disk space usage in percentage or kilobytes. general syntax : df [options] [file]

 to see current directory's system disk space usage in a human readable format: